silnrsi/font-idiqlat/documentation/source/announcement.md

 fontversion: 1.101
 ---

-We are very pleased to announce release of Idiqlat, a new font for the East Syriac style of the Syriac script.
+We are very pleased to announce the release of Idiqlat, a new font for the East Syriac style of the Syriac script.

 ### Changes